gzweigle/open-hybrid-piano/HELP.md

 Check the https://www.pjrc.com website for instructions on setting up to compile and download for the Teensy 4.1.

-Make sure to have the latest Arduino software installed and with updated libraries.
+Make sure the latest Arduino software is installed and with updated libraries.

 ## Touch Screen and Compiling